jojo157/learning-platform/README.md

 - [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) was used to validate CSS code.
 - [W3C Html Checker](https://validator.w3.org/) was used to validate HTML code.
 - [Pic Resize](https://picresize.com/) was used to resize images available on the website, improving its performance.
-- [Ligthhouse](https://github.com/GoogleChrome/lighthouse) was used to audit my website.
+- [Ligthhouse](https://github.com/GoogleChrome/lighthouse) was used to audit my application.
 The results of the audit were considered when making improvements to the website's performance etc.
 - [Am I responsive](http://ami.responsivedesign.is/) was used to view the website across several devices at once.
 - [W3C Spell checker](https://www.w3.org/2002/01/spellchecker) was used to check the spelling of the website.
-- [Can I use](https://caniuse.com/) was used to check browser supports range and potential compability issues and known bugs.
+- [Can I use](https://caniuse.com/) was used to check browser supports range and potential compatibility issues and known bugs.
 - [Browser Stack](live.browserstack.com) was used to test the website on different operating systems and browsers.
 - [Favicon from Pics](http://favicon.htmlkit.com/favicon/) was used to create a favicon to be used in the address bar.

 ## Deployment

-The project files were created in gitpod using the CI Gitpod Full Template.
+The project files were created in Gitpod using the Code Institute Full Template.

 This project was deployed to Heroku.
+The steps are listed below.

 First an application needs to be created using the following steps:

-- Login to Heroku
+- Login to Heroku.
-- Click the new button
+- Click the new button.
 - Select create new app.
 - Enter a name for your app.
 - Select the relevant region.

-Once the above steps are complete you now need to create a connection to the github repositary for your application.
+Once the above steps are complete you now need to create a connection to the Github repository for your application.

-- Click the deploy tab
+- Click the deploy tab.
-- Select profile github
+- Select profile Github.
-- Add repositary name, click search
+- Add repository name, click search.
-- Click connect to this app
+- Click connect to this app.

 We now need to set our environment variables for Heroku to be able to deploy our app successfully.

-- Click the settings tab
+- Click the settings tab.
-- Click Reveal Config Vars button and enter the environment variables.
+- Click Reveal Config Vars button.
+- Enter the environment variables.

-Once Added we can ebale automatic deployement by click on the deploy tab and under automatic deploy, choose the branch and click enable automatic deploys.
+Once Added we can enable automatic deployment by:
+- Click on the deploy tab.
+- Under automatic deploy, choose the branch.
+- Click enable automatic deploys.

 ### Run local